Index Advisor: Getting Started

 What you get with Index Advisor

-- Review insights distilled from hundreds of different potential index combinations modeled by our Indexing Engine
+• Review insights distilled from hundreds of different potential index combinations modeled by the Indexing Engine

 If you have not yet done so, you will need to set up monitoring for your database server.
-After you start seeing stats from your database in the pganalyze UI, it can still take 24-48h for insights to show up due to the extra processing required.
-Once this is set up, you can navigate to the Index Advisor page in the left-hand menu to view missing and unused index insights.
+After you start seeing stats from your database in the pganalyze UI, it can take up to 48h for insights to show up due to the extra processing required.
+Once this is set up, you can navigate to the Index Advisor page in the left-hand menu to view missing index insights.
+Additionally, Index Advisor will show unused indexes after sufficient time has passed without any activity (default 35 days).

 Set up the column stats helper for better recommendations